WebBluetoothCG/web-bluetooth/implementation-status.md

 Work is in progress:
 * Notes updated **2017-06-09**.
 * Know [How to file Web Bluetooth Bugs](https://www.chromium.org/developers/how-tos/file-web-bluetooth-bugs).
-* The `chrome://flags/#enable-experimental-web-platform-features` flag must be enabled on Linux and Windows.
-In Chrome OS, Android, and Mac, the GATT Communication API is available without any flag.
+* In **Chrome OS, Android, & Mac**, the GATT Communication API is shipped without any flag.
+* **Linux & Windows** are partially implemented, but not supported.
+The `chrome://flags/#enable-experimental-web-platform-features` flag must be enabled.
 * Root [Issue 419413: Web Bluetooth](https://code.google.com/p/chromium/issues/detail?id=419413) and blocking issues are most authorative on status.
 * Some Bluetooth GATT operations can't be run in parallel yet.
 See [#188 (comment)](https://github.com/WebBluetoothCG/web-bluetooth/issues/188#issuecomment-255121220)